Who We Are Looking For?

 8. Ensures that the Team Leader is informed of significant client care, treatment, progress or unusual circumstances.

 An abundance of opportunity!
 Grow your career with Interior Health and take advantage of the work life balance that living in the Okanagan region of British Columbia provides!
 Eligible employees receive a comprehensive extended health and dental benefits, minimum 4 weeks paid vacation to start (for full time), Group Life Insurance, Municipal Pension Plan, and much more!
 We strive to create an environment where you enjoy the work you do, the place where you work, and the people around you.
 Everyone plays a role in the care continuum.
 Come and join us!

 Education, Training and Experience:

-• Masters degree from an accredited educational institution in an Allied Health, Behavioural, or Social Science field relevant to the position.
+• Master’s Degree (from an accredited educational institution) in a Social or Behavioural Science field relevant to the position.

 This posting is covered by the Provincial Health Officer’s mandatory COVID-19 vaccination orders and selected applicant(s) must comply.